danielsaidi/website_danielsaidi/collections/_posts/2021/2021-09-23-going-open-source.md

 * [SystemNotification](https://github.com/danielsaidi/SystemNotification) - A library for creating customizable system notifications in SwiftUI.
 * [Tutti](https://github.com/danielsaidi/Tutti) - An library for creating different onboarding experiences, hints and tutorials.

-These are projects that I work on every now and then, although most of them are only revisited when something like this happens:

-* I get an idea for a new feature or improvement.
+These are projects that I work on every now and then, although most of them are only revisited when I get an idea for a feature or improvement, have to fix a bug, get feedback or pull requests from the community or need to update the library due to external changes (e.g. new iOS version).
-* I find a bug or something that needs fixing.
-* Users post an issue.
-* Users send a PR.
-* The library must be updated due to external changes (e.g. changes in iOS)

-Only a few of these libraries are frequently updated, but I use most of them in most apps that I make.
+## My work structure

+The way that code I create in an app ends up in an open-source library follows a pretty standard path.

+I first of all try to only have app-specific code in my app target, which means that I from start create a framework target within the app target, often suffixed with the name `Kit`.
+This means that for the Wally app, I have a framework in the same project called `WallyKit`.

+I then place everything that isn't app-specific in this framework.
+And here, with app-specific, I mean things that are specific to a certain app, not it's domain or business model.
+So, in Wally, which is all about keeping a digital copy of your wallet, the domain model with wallets and cards, database logic etc. would be placed in `WallyKit`, while localizations, views etc. would be placed in the app target.

+Furthermore, the framework must have no external dependencies, which means that implementations of e.g. the database layer often ends up in the app-specific target, since that's where I pull in dependencies like Firebase.
+This makes the framework solely focused on the app's domain model, and having no external dependencies makes testing very fast.

+I also generally test the framework thoroughly, but often leave the code in the app target untested, since that logic is mostly view logic and extensions to types that are already tested in the framework.
+This means that as much logic as possible should be in the framework.

+Once my work is done, either by launching a new app or a new version of an already existing app, there may be general value in both the app and the framework.
+If I have an open-source library that fits something that I've created, I can move that logic from the app project to the library.
+If I've created something general that can become it's own thing (as I did with [DeckKit](https://github.com/danielsaidi/DeckKit) after creating [Lunchrrrrr](https://apps.apple.com/se/app/lunchrrrrr/id1209779063?l=en)), I create a new open-source project.

+I also sometimes extract logic to private repositories, that I only use in my own projects.
+This is great if you want to create standard things for your own apps, that is of little use to others, as well as if you're not up for all the work involved in open-source.
+More on that later.

-## Reasons to start using frameworks
+## App-specific frameworks

 You don't have to go open-source to benefit from many good practices that open-source also brings.
-Sometimes, it's enough to move code from your app target to a separate framework.
+Sometimes, it's enough to move code from your app target to a separate framework in the same project.

 Some benefits include: